The Types of Inventory Management Processes

-For larger businesses with multiple warehouses, though, the cost of implementation and databasing all of them together can be prohibitively expensive.
+For larger businesses with multiple warehouses, the cost of implementation and databasing all of them together can be prohibitively expensive.
 These types of systems are also vulnerable to long-term mismatches in what the physical inventory is versus what the system believes the physical inventory to be.
-This can be innocuously caused through system errors but can also be the result of human mistakes or theft.
+This can be caused through system errors but can also be the result of human mistakes or theft.
 Regardless of cause, over time it can add up because there are no regular physical countings of items to double-check what the system believes is there.

-Technological Solutions for Inventory Management
+Technological Solutions for the Inventory Management Process

 Once you choose between a periodic or perpetual inventory system, or if you experiment with one of the various hybrid options that exists, consider what technological solution best serves your needs.